frostoven/BSC5P-JSON-XYZ/README.md

 depending on context.
 This script tries its best to process this correctly, and is known to work with a lot of crazy luminosities (such as `A5-6/F1III/IVm s+F8-F9:+F1-F2`).
-A few thousand entries from the BSC5P were manually verified.
+A few thousand entries from the BSC5P were manually verified and confirmed to work correctly.
 No guarantees are made however and you're encouraged to raise an issue if you find a problem.

+Note that there are some multi-star systems which are, in the opinion of this writer, incorrectly catalogued, ex: `F0VkA2mA2_lB` (HD 432).
+In this case, we have multiple spectral types bundled together with no delimiter (such as `+`).
+There are currently no plans to adjust the interpreter to handle this because previous attempts to do so actually caused some valid edge cases to come out wrong.
+These delimit-less classifications might however be adjusted ad-hoc in future via the `amendmentFactory` mechanism.

 #### Known edge cases
 This catalog uses SIMBAD's spectral info because it's written more reasonably